yahoojapan/NGT/python/README-ngtpy.md

       int get_num_of_objects()

 **Returns**
-The the number of the registered objects.
+The number of the registered objects.

 ### search